‘Blue’ for American Family baseball, Panthers May is New Normal, Year 30 starts in Charlotte

 During recent Anniversary Sale, had two-5 suit days then and fairly steady couple weeks into August since, so I treated-invested myself in style, such a great suit.
 Nailing $4000 on a Monday night Fact: People are still spending $$$.
 Still about my micro-economy, sold four more suits Saturday, two after signing out!
 Loved stopping at a 50 cent lemonade stand around the corner, classic 80s weather for biking the Booty Loop is sweet.

-Panthers training camp quote, “You want to pick him 12 times just to make him (Mayfield) shut up,” is going to be a classic.
+Panthers training camp quote, “You want to pick him off 12 times just to make him (Mayfield) shut up,” is going to be a classic.

 She noticed the Hugo Boss ‘Haze’, He Stated His Case